Golf Club San Diego

 A. Club operations are overseen by a group of six elected Club Officers that will be known collectively as the “Board of Directors.”

-B. Club Officers will serve overlapping two year terms.
+B. Club Officers will serve two year terms.
 Half of the Officers will be elected in even-numbered years and half will be elected in odd-numbered years.

-G. Newly elected officers will assume their new duties effective January 1 of the ensuing year.
+D. Newly elected officers will assume their new duties effective January 1 of the ensuing year.

-H. All six sitting Officers will have equally weighted votes when considering Club business.
+E. All six sitting Officers will have equally weighted votes when considering Club business.

-I. Officer vacancies that occur other than at the scheduled election time, will be filled by Presidential appointment.
+F. Officer vacancies that occur other than at the scheduled election time, will be filled by Presidential appointment.
 The appointee will serve out the remainder of the term, and can be elected to a new two-year term.

-J. There will be no term limits for Officers.
+G. There will be no term limits for Officers.

 X. Officers and Their Duties